 Listed in

 Machine learning (ML) models with stochastic and non-deterministic characteristics are increasingly used for genomic prediction in plant breeding, but evaluation often neglects important aspects like prediction stability and ranking performance.
-This study addresses this gap by evaluating how two hyperparameters of a Gradient Boosting Machine (GBM), learning rate (v) and boosting rounds (ntrees), impact stability and multi-objective predictive performance for cross-season prediction in a MAGIC wheat population.
-Using a grid search of 36 parameter combinations, we evaluated four agronomic traits with a comprehensive suite of metrics: Pearsons r, R², Area Under the Curve (AUC), Normalized Discounted Cumulative Gain (NDCG), and the Intraclass Correlation Coefficient (ICC) and Fleiss’ Kappa for stability.
-Our findings demonstrate that a low learning rate combined with a high number of boosting rounds substantially improves prediction stability (ICC > 0.98) and selection stability (Fleiss Kappa ≈ 0.90), while also improving generalizability.
-This combination improved predictive accuracy (r, R²) and ranking efficiency (NDCG) without a trade-off, though optimal settings were trait-dependent.
+This study addresses this gap by evaluating how two hyperparameters of a Gradient Boosting Machine (GBM), learning rate (v) and boosting rounds (ntrees), impact stability and multi-objective predictive performance for cross-season, cross-environment prediction in a MAGIC wheat population.
+Using a grid search of 36 parameter combinations, we evaluated four agronomic traits with five metrics: Pearson’s r, Area Under the Curve (AUC), Normalized Discounted Cumulative Gain (NDCG), and the Intraclass Correlation Coefficient (ICC) and Fleiss’ κ for stability.
+Our findings show that a low learning rate combined with a high number of boosting rounds substantially improves prediction stability (ICC > 0.98) and selection stability (Fleiss’ κ > 0.80), while reducing train-test performance gaps.
+This combination produced concurrent improvements for predictive accuracy (r) and ranking efficiency (NDCG), though optimal settings were trait-dependent.
 Conversely, classification accuracy (AUC) was poor and performed relatively better with higher learning rates, revealing a conflict in optimization hyperparameters.
-Despite low absolute performance for most metrics in the challenging cross-environment prediction, NDCG was high (> 0.85), indicating the models excelled at ranking top-performing entries.
-This research demonstrates that multi-objective hyperparameter tuning, with a specific focus on stability, is useful for developing reliable genomic prediction models suitable for practical breeding applications.
+Despite moderate Pearson’s r and poor AUC in this challenging cross-season, cross-environment prediction scenario, NDCG remained high (> 0.85), indicating strong ability to rank top-performing entries.
+Ultimately, prioritizing stability when tuning GBMs effectively yields reproducible cross-environment predictions with improved accuracy and top-end ranking performance.